Jessie-mx-zhang/ds105a-project-shanghainese/README.md

 ## Team member

-Jessie Zhang 💫 (jessie.mx.zhang) BSc in Politics and Data Science
+Jessie Zhang 💫 (Jessie.mx.zhang) BSc in Politics and Data Science

 Vivian Ge 🍎 (viviange1028) BSc in Sociology

-Shakira Cai 🥬 (Shakruii) BSc in Politics and Data Science
+Shakira Cai 🥬 (shakruii) BSc in Politics and Data Science

 ## Our Story